 4. Use Behavioral Interviewing

 To ask effective behavioral interviewing questions, use the STAR technique.
 Situation, Task, Actions, and Result.
 To start, ask candidates to describe their past experiences.
-Then, listen closely and evaluate based on the Situation or Task the candidate encountered, the Actions they took, and the Result of their actions.
-Interviewers should assess each answer while citing behavioral indicators that verify how the candidate previously showed behaviors that led to success.
+Then, listen closely and evaluate based on the Situation or Task they encountered, the Actions they took, and the Result of their actions.

 5. Share the Mic